 We provide group based Support Services to people with disabilities, aged 15 years and over.
 Groups include up to four people supported by one staff member.

 We may not have the facilities or capacity to meet everyone’s needs.
 At times, we may have limited capacity to provide more intensive programs, such as Individualised Support or Behaviour Management.
 Sometimes personal care needs may mean that Changing Tracks is unable to provide services.
 If this is the case, we will talk with you about this and assist with a referral to another agency if necessary.

 No, you don’t need to be in regular weekday programs to attend events or holidays with Changing Tracks.
 Events & holidays are on at various times throughout the year and you can tap into one or tap into them all.
 The choice is yours!

-Please note: before accessing any Changing Tracks programs including Events & Holidays you need to have a Service Agreement and Service Booking with Changing Tracks in place.
-More information about Service Agreements and Service Bookings is located in the Guidebook.
+Please note: before accessing any Changing Tracks programs including Events & Holidays you need to have a Service Agreement with Changing Tracks in place.
+More information about Service Agreements is located in the Guidebook.